 Our commitment to user friendly and accessible web services

-The State Insurance Regulatory Authority is a division of the Department of Finance, Services and Innovation (DFSI).
-The DFSI endorsed the World Wide Web Consortium's Web Content Accessibility Guidelines version 2.0 (commonly known as WCAG 2.0) and we are implementing Australian Government's Web Accessibility National Transition Strategy (NTS).
+The State Insurance Regulatory Authority is a division of the Department of Customer Service (DCS).
+The DCS endorsed the World Wide Web Consortium's Web Content Accessibility Guidelines version 2.0 (commonly known as WCAG 2.0) and we are implementing Australian Government's Web Accessibility National Transition Strategy (NTS).

 WCAG 2.0 is a series of international standards from the Word Wide Web Consortium.
 It identifies techniques to create and manage web content in ways that are more accessible to people with disabilities including those who may use assistive technologies like screen readers.
 Websites that are more accessible are also generally more user friendly to everyone.